FreshAlacrity/front-tracker/README.md

 ## To Do

 ### Next
-- reorganize this ToDo list document
 - [ ] upload to GitHub site as /front/
   - move known issues to GitHub issue tracker

 - [ ] validate PK data and suggest edits
-  - [ ] fix fusion notes
+  - [x] function to fix fusion notes
-  - [ ] remove emoji proxies
+  - [ ] function to remove emoji proxies
   - [ ] make proxies for all triples
   - [ ] make export command to do all those changes at once